lsurobotics/.github/profile/README.md

 # Welcome!

-This is the official organization of the Applied Software Engineering Laboratory at Louisiana State University
+This is the official organization of the Applied Software Engineering Laboratory at Louisiana State University.
 <!--

 **Here are some ideas to get you started:**